 - 3.1 The Borough of Knowsley includes a belt of suburban towns and villages which lie between the city of Liverpool to the west, St Helens to the east, and Widnes to the south east.
 The Borough has very strong linkages with nearby areas (particularly Liverpool) in terms of housing markets, travel to work areas and town centre catchment areas.
 The links with neighbouring areas are described further in chapter 2 of the Core Strategy and its supporting Technical Reports. - 3.2 The Liverpool City Region comprises the 6 local authorities of Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral.
-Each of these is a unitary (i.e. single tier) local authority, between which there are strong and developing governance arrangements. - 3.3 The Liverpool City Region Cabinet comprises the Leaders of the six local authorities and is supported by thematic Boards, one of which (the Housing and Spatial Planning Board) covers planning matters.
-The Liverpool City Region Local Enterprise Partnership (LEP) was formally constituted in March 2012 and includes representatives from the private, voluntary and local authority sectors. - 3.4 All the districts within the City Region apart from Halton comprise the former Merseyside county area. - 3.5 The Merseyside Integrated Transport Authority (otherwise known as Merseytravel) covers the five Merseyside districts (Knowsley, Liverpool, St Helens, Sefton and Wirral) and leads on the provision of a sustainable transport system and the preparation of the Merseyside Local Transport Plan. - 3.6 The five Merseyside districts are also members of the Merseyside Recycling and Waste Authority (which leads on the management and disposal of Local Authority Collected Waste), the Merseyside Fire and Civil Defence Authority and the Merseyside Police Authority.
+Each of these is a unitary (i.e. single tier) local authority, between which there are strong and developing governance arrangements. - 3.3 The Liverpool City Region Cabinet comprises the Leaders of the six local authorities and is supported by thematic groups, one of which (the Housing and Spatial Planning Forum) covers planning matters.
+The Liverpool City Region Local Enterprise Partnership (LEP) was formally constituted in March 2012 and includes representatives from the private, voluntary and local authority sectors.
+The Liverpool City Region Local Nature Partnership (LNP) was formally recognised on 17 July 2012 and includes representatives from a wide range of organisations. - 3.4 All the districts within the City Region apart from Halton comprise the former Merseyside county area. - 3.5 The Merseyside Integrated Transport Authority (otherwise known as Merseytravel) covers the five Merseyside districts (Knowsley, Liverpool, St Helens, Sefton and Wirral) and leads on the provision of a sustainable transport system and the preparation of the Merseyside Local Transport Plan.

-3.7 There are also several officer level bodies including the Liverpool City Region District Planning Officers and its sub groups.
+- 3.6 The five Merseyside districts are also members of the Merseyside Recycling and Waste Authority (which leads on the management and disposal of Local Authority Collected Waste), the Merseyside Fire and Civil Defence Authority and the Merseyside Police Authority. - 3.7 There are also several officer level bodies including the Liverpool City Region District Planning Officers and its sub groups.
 The Merseyside Environmental Advisory Service provides specialist support and advice to the City Region authorities on environmental planning, waste, minerals, contaminated land and ecology.
+The North Merseyside Local Sites Partnership (LSP) includes officers from voluntary and statutory agency partners and co-ordinates the Local Wildlife and Geological Sites system in the Liverpool City Region.